 Main Theme: The Human Mind and Physicalism

 The principle theme of the conference will be "the human mind and physicalism."
 Physicalism (also called scientific materialism) is the claim that all of reality, including the human mind, is physical.
 This reductive claim will be examined from the point of view of physics, neuroscience, computer science, mathematical logic, philosophy, and other disciplines.
-While this the principle theme of the conference, talks and poster presentations can be on other topics as well.
+While this the principle theme of the conference, talks and poster presentations will be on other topics as well.

 Venue: The conference will be held at the Catholic Unversity of America.
 Talks willl be in the Przyzbyla Great Room of the Pryzbyla University Center.
 The evening dinners and receptions will be in Heritage Hall (which is in Father O'Connell Hall).